hololinked-dev/hololinked/README.md

         <code>readallproperties</code>,
         <code>writeallproperties</code>
         <br>
-        properties and actions can be operated in a oneway and noblock manner as well
+        properties and actions can be operated in a oneway and no-block manner (issue and query later format) as well
     </td>
   </tr>
   <tr>